-Recently upgraded with a new look and shape (they are cute and sturdy square tubs), Earth Balance Buttery Spreads come in an array of varieties to keep almost everyone happy: Original, Soy Garden, Soy-Free, with Olive Oil (also soy-free), Organic, and Omega-3.
+Recently upgraded with a new look and shape in cute and sturdy square tubs.
+Earth Balance Buttery Spreads come in an array of varieties to keep almost everyone happy: Original, Soy Garden, Soy-Free, with Olive Oil (also soy-free), Organic, and Omega-3.

-Among our team of reviewers, we’ve sampled all of the varieties, except for the Omega-3, and have found that each acts as a slightly salty butter sub that bakes, cooks and spreads like margarine, but with natural ingredients and without hydrogenated oils.
+Among our team of reviewers, we’ve sampled all but the Omega-3.
+We have found that each acts as a slightly salty butter sub that bakes, cooks and spreads like margarine, but with natural ingredients and without hydrogenated oils.
 In fact, I think Earth Balance Buttery Spreads have gained quite the following with health-oriented consumers who aren’t even on a dairy-free diet!

 Earth Balance Buttery Spreads are sold in almost every grocery store I shop in, but the Original, Organic and Soy-Free varieties seem to be the most readily available.
 Of those, I typically purchase the Soy-Free, because I do a lot of “free-from” recipe testing.

-As you can see, it is whipped to near perfection, and has a wonderful consistency that is soft, but solid at room temperature, and melts just as it should when it hits the pan or oven.
+As you can see, it is whipped to near perfection.
+It has a wonderful consistency that is soft, but solid at room temperature.
+It melts just as it should when it hits the pan or oven.
 Though I usually bake with oil rather than butter alternatives, I love Earth Balance Soy-Free in oatmeal cookies.
 It also makes fantastic dairy-free caramel, delicious homemade frosting, and is a flavorful base for dinner sautes.

-Sarah is partial to Soy Garden or the Original, because they have a slightly higher smoke point than the Soy-Free, enabling her to make her higher heat baked good recipes, like popovers and brownies.
+Sarah is partial to Soy Garden or the Original, because of the slightly higher smoke point than the Soy-Free.
+This enables her to make her higher heat baked good recipes, like popovers and brownies.
 She also finds the Soy-Free to be a touch softer and saltier than the others.